United Nations Mine Action Service (UNMAS)

 About

-Over the past years, IEDs have been the weapon of choice of armed groups, used against Somali Security Forces (SSF) and the African Union Transition Mission in Somalia (ATMIS).
-However, while the SSF and ATMIS continue to be the most frequently targeted by IEDs, the IED threat disproportionately impacts civilians who made up 42% of all IED related casualties in 2021.
-Additionally, decades of armed conflict left behind a legacy of explosive ordnance, including landmines and explosive remnants of war, as well as a proliferation of small arms and light weapons.
-Both pose a significant risk to local populations and have a detrimental impact on peacebuilding and statebuilding activities.
+Over the past years, IEDs have been the weapon of choice of armed groups used against Somali Security Forces (SSF) and ATMIS.
+However, while SSF and ATMIS remain the most frequently targeted by IEDs, the threat disproportionately impacts civilians, who have made up 56 percent of all IED-related casualties in March-April 2024.
+Additionally, decades of armed conflict left behind a legacy of explosive ordnance, including landmines, explosive remnants of war, and a proliferation of small arms and light weapons.
+Both pose a significant risk to local populations and negatively impact peacebuilding and state-building activities.

 Activities

-• Support to the Safety and Security of ATMIS and Mission Personnel: Aligned with the Action for Peacekeeping priorities, UNMAS contributes to the mitigation of the IED threat by enhancing a sustainable Explosive Ordnance Device (EOD) and IED threat mitigation capacity within ATMIS.
-UNMAS provides explosive threat mitigation support to ATMIS Troop Contributing Countries, through pre-deployment and in-country training courses, mentoring, advisory services and the provision of specialised equipment to enable force protection and mobility.
+1. Support the Safety and Security of ATMIS and Mission Personnel Aligned: with the Action for Peacekeeping priorities, UNMAS Somalia contributes to mitigating the IED threat by enhancing a sustainable explosive ordnance disposal (EOD) and IED threat mitigation capacity within ATMIS.
+UNMAS Somalia provides explosive threat mitigation support to ATMIS Troop Contributing Countries through pre-deployment and in-country training courses, mentoring, advisory services, and the provision of specialised equipment to enable force protection and mobility.

-• Enhancement of the National Capacity: UNMAS enhances national capacities through training, mentoring, and the provision of equipment to the SSF, including the Somali Police Force (SPF) and the Somali National Army, enabling EOD and IED threat mitigation in line with the Somalia Transition Plan which calls for the gradual assumption of security responsibilities from ATMIS.
+2. Somalia Security Forces Capacity Building: UNMAS Somalia enhances national capacities through training, mentoring, and the provision of equipment to the SSF, including the Somali Police Force and the Somali National Army.
+UNMAS Somalia enables EOD and IED threat mitigation in line with the Somalia Transition Plan, which calls for the gradual transition of security responsibilities from ATMIS to the SSF.

-• Protection of Civilians: In coordination with the Somali Explosive Management Authority (SEMA), UNMAS supports the protection of civilians in contaminated areas by conducting humanitarian mine action activities such as survey, clearance, and risk education, thereby restoring access to land, and enabling the resumption of livelihood, employment and increased humanitarian access.
+3. National Mine Action: In coordination with the Somali Explosive Management Authority (SEMA), UNMAS Somalia contributes to community protection in contaminated areas by conducting mine action activities such as survey, clearance, and risk education, thereby restoring access to land and enabling the resumption of livelihood, employment, and increased humanitarian access.

-• Management and Storage of Weapons and Ammunition: UNMAS advises the FGS in managing weapons and ammunition, in line with Sanctions obligations under the partial lifting of the arms embargo.
-UNMAS also facilitates the effective management and storage of weapons and ammunition to reduce the risk of unplanned explosions, and the proliferation and diversion of small arms and light weapons, and their ammunition.
+4. Management and Storage of Weapons and Ammunition: UNMAS Somalia also advises the FGS in managing weapons and ammunition in line with Sanctions obligations under the partial lifting of the arms embargo.
+UNMAS Somalia facilitates the effective management and storage of weapons and ammunition to reduce the risk of unplanned explosions and the proliferation and diversion of small arms and light weapons and their ammunition.